docker-in-practice/shutit-openshift-origin/README.md

-unduly: description of module directory in here
+coreos_vagrant: description of module directory in here